Jenny Mena Zapata

 Ms. Rivera is also the founder of TherapyScribe.com which allows therapists to be efficient with the clinical documentation and have more time with their patients.

-Mr. Sydor is responsible for the development and implementation of Heritage Care's education programs.
-These programs include the Heritage Learning Center and the Heritage Care community programs that provide low-cost or free instruction in the areas of ESL, Citizenship Preparation and Nursing Assistant Training and Certification.
+Mr. Sydor is responsible for the development and implementation of Heritage Care's business strategy and operations and collaborates with the CEO to lead the Heritage Care team.
+Mr. Sydor also directly oversees Heritage Care's education programs.
+These programs include the Heritage Learning Center and the Heritage Care community programs that provide low-cost or free instruction in the areas of ESL, Citizenship Preparation, Nursing Assistant Training and Certification, Community Health Worker Training and Certification and the Heritage Care Prevent T2 Diabetes Prevention Program.
 His efforts to create strategic partnerships and acquire grant funding help assure the sustainability of our community programs.
 Mr. Sydor attended Niagara University where he received a B.A. in political science and international relations with a focus on Latin America.
-Recently, he also received his certification as a Project Management Professional (PMP).
+In 2018, he also received his certification as a Project Management Professional (PMP).
 Prior to joining Heritage Care, Mr. Sydor served as a volunteer with World Teach in Barranquilla, Colombia.

 Mr. Caicedo is responsible for the overall management of Heritage Care and guides our team as we work to fulfill our mission.
 His background is in finances, economics and administration specifically in the area of community healthcare.
 He has worked directly with and advocated for the immigrant community of the Washington D.C. metropolitan area.
 His focus has been on this community’s health care needs, especially with vulnerable and under-served populations and children with disabilities.
 He has collaborated with University of Maryland investigators in the Patient Centered Outcomes Research Institute (PCORI) in different projects.
 He is a community leader and has assisted with the elicitation of health care decision-making priorities for Latino caregivers.
 He is also a member of the Maryland Governor’s Commission on Hispanic Affairs, in this role he has advocated for the needs of the Hispanic community which is the largest immigrant community in Maryland.
 Mr. Caicedo has a B.S. from Externado University of Colombia, an M.S. from Barcelona University of Spain, and an M.S.c from University of Maryland.